Don't let the hose run while washing your car. Use a bucket and a hose with a shut-off nozzle. Doing this could save 150 gallons of water!

 Kalamazoo, MI 49007

-It is recommended that a business keep an inventory that identifies all regulated substances stored at the site in containers exceeding either 10 pounds for liquids or 100 pounds for solids.
-For each regulated substance, the inventory should identify the type of storage container, storage location(s), and typical and maximum storage quantities in each storage location.
-The site should maintain a file of current Material Safety Data Sheets (MSDS) that includes the hazardous components and percentage by weight of each regulated substance on the inventory.
-This MSDS file should be readily accessible in the event of an emergency.
-Section 3.0 of the SCP template (Attachment 2 of the Performance Standards) provides an example table that can be used for a Regulated Substance Inventory.
+It is recommended that businesses keep an inventory that identifies all Regulated Substances (as defined in Section 3.2 of the Performance Standards) that are stored at the site in containers with quantities greater than either 55 gallons aggregate for liquid materials, or 440 pounds aggregate for dry weights.
+For each Regulated Substance, the inventory should identify the type of storage container, storage location(s), and typical and maximum storage quantities in each storage location (refer to Section 3.3 of the Performance Standards).
+The site should maintain a file of current Safety Data Sheets (SDS) for chemicals listed on the CSI form.
+The SDSs shall include the hazardous components and percentage by weight of each regulated substance on the inventory.
+This SDS file should be readily accessible in the event of an emergency as outlined in the Spill Contingency Plans.